oroinc/platform/src/Oro/Bundle/ApiBundle/Resources/doc/documentation.md

 Documentation is an important part of API and helps developers to use your API.
 Therefore, it is necessary to provide detailed documentation for your API resources.

-The OroPlatform collects documentation for API resources from several sources:
+OroPlatform collects documentation for API resources from several sources:

 * The documentation can be written in a [configuration file](./configuration.md).
 * A [Markdown](https://daringfireball.net/projects/markdown/) document.
 The detailed information you can find bellow in this document.